-As humans we relate better to graphical representation of data, like charts and pictures.
+As humans, we relate better to graphical representations of data, like charts and pictures.
 Back in the early 20th century Henry Gantt, an engineer and consultant (although the term 'consultant' probably didn't exist back then) came up with a way to represent this, that we've all become very familiar with now.
+We are fortunate to be equipped with project management tools that can provide us with a visual representation of what needs to be prioritised within a specific project schedule.

 The Gantt Chart

-Project Managers live in these charts every day, with tools such as Microsoft Project providing detailed views and variations with ease (although a bit of training may be required to navigate a powerful tool like this).
+Project Managers live in these Gantt charts every day, with tools such as Microsoft Project providing detailed views and variations with ease (although a bit of training may be required to navigate a powerful tool like this).
+Managing projects involve a heavy workload and copious amounts of time spent on strategising and streamlining project tasks.
+This is especially true for a project manager who handles multiple teams at the same time.

 For those of us without the need (or expense account) for full fledged PM tools, we can make use of the easier to reach options such as:

-- Do it yourself in Excel (you do the hard work)
+Do it yourself in Excel (you do the hard work by using an Excel worksheet)

 There are more 3rd party Gantt Chart sites & tools than you can possibly count.
 You may find a great solution in one of these, although there might be a small learning curve and possibly a need to create an account.
-Some may also provide limited functionality unless a subscription is paid for (they have to earn a living somehow).
+Some of the more basic Gantt Chart provide limited functionality unless a subscription is paid for (they have to earn a living somehow).

 There are some Gantt Chart Add-ins but, similar to the 3rd party sites / tools, can have limitations or costs.